 We spent some time walking and shopping for treasures in Mattancherry/Jew Town, the center of the spice trade in Kochi.
 It’s an area brimming with shops and antique stores.
 We ducked into courtyards of boutique hotels lining the waterfront which brought us out onto the bay.

-Unfortunately, I was not able to experience my one of my most anticipated of the tourist places in West India — the idyllic and peaceful backwaters of Kerala’s Alleppey district.
+Unfortunately, I was not able to experience one of my most anticipated tourist places in West India — the idyllic and peaceful backwaters of Kerala’s Alleppey district.
 I’d pre-booked a houseboat cruise through canals, lakes, and paddy fields, but because a local strike was taking place, all tours were canceled so as not to put tourists in danger.
 So disappointing!

 If you have more time in Kerala, you might want to try a relaxing weekend in Wayanad.

 For the easiest way to see the tourist places in West India, we recommend cruising with Costa as a great option.
 We thought of it as our “floating hotel,” stress-free, which was saying a lot after we’d already been a week on land in Delhi, Agra, and Mumbai, with hassles everywhere we went.
-If you’re looking for a way to see India on a medium budget, give it a try – our cabin was always clean, buffet food was good, and the price was right.
+If you’re looking for a way to see India on a medium budget, give it a try – our cabin was always clean, the buffet food was good, and the price was right.

 Note: Booking with Get Your Guide…always double-check return times to be sure the tour you’re signing up for gets back well before your ship’s departure time from that port.

 Click below to PIN so you can find information about tourist places in West India again: